FedVQCS: Federated Learning via Vector Quantized Compressed Sensing

 \section{Introduction}

-Federated learning (FL) is a distributed machine learning technique which aims at training a {\em global} model on a parameter server (PS) by collaborating with distributed wireless devices, each with its own local training dataset \cite{Konecny:15,McMahan:17,Niknam:19,Zhu:20,Gunduz:20}.
+Federated learning (FL) is a distributed machine learning technique which aims at training a {\em global} model on a parameter server (PS) by collaborating with distributed wireless devices, each with its own local training dataset \cite{Konecny:15,McMahan:17}.
 In a typical FL framework, each device updates its {\em local} model based on the local training dataset and then sends a local model update to the PS \cite{McMahan:17}.
 After the transmission from the devices, the PS updates its global model by aggregating the local model updates sent by the devices and then distributes the updated global model to the devices.
 This two-step training process continues until the global model at the PS converges.
 The above FL framework can help preserve the privacy of the data generated by the devices.
-Hence, it has drawn great attention as a privacy-preserving alternative to centralized machine learning \cite{Niknam:19,Zhu:20,Gunduz:20,Samarakoon:19,Chen:21,McMahan:17}.
+Hence, it has drawn great attention as a privacy-preserving alternative to centralized machine learning \cite{Niknam:19,Zhu:20,Gunduz:20,Samarakoon:19,Chen:21}.
 While FL offers an important benefit in terms of data privacy, bringing this technique into real-world applications also faces several challenges.
 One major such challenge is the significant communication overhead required for transmitting the local model updates from the wireless devices to the PS because the wireless links connecting them may have limited capacity in practical communication systems.
 This challenge becomes critical when the dimensionality of the local model updates is much larger than the capacity of the wireless links.
-For example, when the wireless link capacity is $20$ Mbps, transmitting the local model update for $100$ times to train the ResNet-$50$ in \cite{ResNet} with $2.6\times 10^7$ trainable parameters takes about $4.2\times 10^4$ seconds which may not be acceptable for practical wireless FL use cases that often must operate at much lower latency.
+For example, when the wireless link capacity is $20$ Mbps and the global model is ResNet-$18$ in \cite{ResNet} with $1.1\times 10^7$ trainable parameters, transmitting the local model update for $100$ times with $10$ devices takes about $1.8\times 10^4$ seconds.
+Such long communication times may not be acceptable for low-power devices and practical FL applications that often must operate at much lower latency.